ericaezhou/education_research/README.md

 ### influential_analysis:

+> [!NOTE]
+> Influential point analysis is used to ensure the reliability of statistical results.
+By identifying and removing observations that exert substantial influences on parameters of interest, this study strengthens the validity and generalizability of regression results.
+The DFBETAS are statistics that indicate the effect deleting each observation has on the estimates for the regression coefficients.
+A high DFBETAS value indicates high influence of an observation and should be considered to remove to ensure that the estimated coefficients are not skewed by certain high-influential observations and thus not representative of the total population.

 `before_removal_dfbetas`: DFBETAS values for each parameter of interest before influential entities removal

 `after removal_dfbetas`: DFBETAS values for each parameter of interest after influential entities removal